Pioneer-Valley-Books/rails-response-dumper/README.md

 ```

 Request and response bodies are held in separate files because multipart forms
-may contain binaries which cannot be safely passed through the JSON formatter.
+may contain binary data which cannot be safely passed through the JSON formatter.

 Just like tests, the dump methods can include setup code to add records to the
 database or include other side effects to build a more interesting dump.
 Dumps